nanobox-io/nanobox-docs/source/app-config/boxfile/code-build.html.md

 ```

 ## Dependency Management
-The following option allow you to control how dependencies are loaded/preserved during the build process.
+The following options allow you to control how dependencies are loaded/preserved during the build process.

 ### Library Directories
 The `lib_dirs` config tells Nanobox where your dependency manager stores its dependencies.
 After the dependencies have been downloaded, the library directories are packaged into a “library archive”, which is used on subsequent deploys.